Keyframing The Bouncing Ball

 In this tutorial, I am going to guide you through a step by step approach to creating a classical animation exercise, the bouncing ball, using the keyframe animation tools of Toon Boom Studio.
 Even if you're not really excited about creating this basic animation practice exercise, I hope you will find this tutorial very informative in that it uses a relatively simple animated action to demonstrate the very important and often misunderstood techniques of using keyframes and "tweening" without ending up with an action that looks like it was done by the software and not animated by a person.
 In other words I'm going to show you how to use "tweening" as a helpful step in the process and not have your work end up looking "tweeny".

-before you continue here, I highly recommend that you take the time to read the 5 part series I previously wrote starting with Key Framed Animation Part 1 .
+If you are unfamiliar with the basics of key framed animation in Toon Boom Studio, before you continue here, I highly recommend that you take the time to read the 5 part series I previously wrote starting with Key Framed Animation Part 1 .

 The tutorial will unfold as follow: